 The Buccaneers reversed that drought, advancing to Super Bowl LV after the 2020 season.
+The following season, the Rams repeated the feat.

 Performance of Super Bowl host teams